RedExpertAlliance/katacoda-scenarios/oci-course/oci-vault-and-secrets/finish.md

 The secret was stored in the Vault and later retrieved using the OCI CLI and in a Node application using the Node SDK for OCI.
 The last step you took was the creation of a Function that retrieves the secret - using its Resource Principal status.

-Finally, the function was removed and the Secret, Key and Vault where scheduled for deletion.
-Note that this pending deletion can still be canceled.
+Finally, the function, the dynamic group and the policy were removed and the Secret, Key and Vault where scheduled for deletion.
+Note that the pending deletion for the Vault, Key and Secret can still be canceled, although for Key and Secret only when the deletion of the Vault is canceled first.